 We see a bird's eye view as the Black River flows into the first of its three urban beaches, known as: Primera beach, Segunda beach and Salinas beach.
 The coast is rocky, with the presence of forests in the immediate vicinity and a temperate green with balanced profiles and an abundance of valleys that invite contemplation.
 They highlight the Otur beaches, Barayo, cadavedo y portizuelo.

-Located at the western end of the council of Valdés, it is in the vicinity of the town of Otur, and ...
+Located at the western end of the municipality of Valdés, it is located in the vicinity of the town…

-This sandbank of almost 700 meters is a kind of climax to a nature reserve that exceeds 3 kilometers...
+This beach of almost 700 meters is a kind of colophon to a nature reserve that exceeds 3…

 What to see in Luarca?